 Moose breed in late September and early October.
-During this period called the “rut” adult male bulls become protective of a collection of females and will challenge approaching bulls.
+During this period, called the “rut,” adult male bulls become protective of a collection of females and will challenge approaching bulls.
 They posture and joust by bringing their antlers together and pushing.
 While serious battles are rare, sometimes the challenges result in puncture wounds and occasionally death.
 The winner gets the mating rights to all the females.
-During one excursion when photographing moose in Denali National Park, I watched a challenge between two bulls developed into a full-blown fight.
-There were loud cracks of antler crashing and one bull nearly lifted the other off the ground and knocked it over.
+While photographing moose in Denali National Park during one excursion, I watched a challenge between two bulls develop into a full-blown fight.
+There were loud cracks of antler crashing, and one bull nearly lifted the other off the ground and knocked it over.
 The visible force, power, and sound were astounding.
-In the process, one of the bull moose broke a tine off his antlers!
+In the process, one bull moose broke a tine off his antlers!

-Bull moose grow new antlers each year during the spring and summer (females do not have antlers).
+Bull moose grow new antlers yearly during spring and summer (females do not have antlers).
 They fall off after the rut during the winter months.
 It takes a lot of resources to grow this giant, bony headgear, which is covered with velvet nourished by a rich vascular network.
 The impressive racks can weigh up to 40 pounds.
 Once fully grown in August, moose shed the velvet by rubbing the antlers against bushes and trees.
 At this time, the antlers serve their primary purpose for the bulls as they compete for mating rights using their antlers as a weapon.
-Below is a large, bull moose photo that reveals the biggest set of antlers I’ve ever seen on a moose.
+Below is a large bull moose photo that reveals the biggest set of antlers I’ve ever seen on a moose.

 During fall and winter, moose consume large quantities of willow, birch, and aspen twigs.
 Spring is the time of grazing as well as browsing.
-Moose eat a variety of foods, particularly sedges, equisetum (horsetail), pondweeds, and grasses.
-During summer, moose feed on vegetation in shallow ponds and browse on the leaves of birch, willow, and aspen.
+Moose eat various foods, particularly sedges, equisetum (horsetail), pondweeds, and grasses.
+During summer, moose feed on vegetation in shallow ponds and browse on birch, willow, and aspen leaves.

 Moose and roads